HashZard/CITS5206-Capstone/backend/README.md

 - ✅ Executes SQL safely via `sql_service` using SQLAlchemy.
 - ✅ Falls back to `SELECT * ...` when the initial SQL fails.
 - ✅ Returns standardized error responses through `_err`.

+## Operations & Tooling Highlights

+- Operational scripts in `app/script/` support batch LLM runs, schema sampling, and table-card imports (e.g., `run_init_tasks_llm.py`, `import_table_name.py`).
+- The `data/` directory holds staging assets such as Natural Earth extracts prior to loading into PostGIS.
+- Additional configuration profiles can be added to `config.py` if you need staging or production variants.
+- Automated tests under `tests/` cover SQL services, routing flows, and the table-card pipeline for regression confidence.